Eye of a needle: Christianity

 "The eye of a needle" is a portion of a quotation attributed to Jesus in the synoptic gospels:

 "I tell you the truth, it is hard for a rich man to enter the kingdom of heaven.
 Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
 When the disciples heard this, they were greatly astonished and asked, 'Who then can be saved?'
 Jesus looked at them and said, 'With man this is impossible, but with God all things are possible.'

 The saying was a response to a young rich man who had asked Jesus what he needed to do to inherit eternal life.
 Jesus replied that he should keep the commandments, which the man replied that he had done so.
 Jesus responded, "If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me."
 The young man became sad and was unwilling to do that.
 Jesus then spoke that response, leaving his disciples astonished.

-Cyril of Alexandria (fragment 219) claimed that "camel" was a Greek scribal typo where κάμηλος was written in place of κάμιλος.
-More recently, George Lamsa, in his 1933 translation of the Bible into English from the Syriac, claimed the same.

-Arthur Schopenhauer, in The World as Will and Representation, Volume 1, § 68, quoted Matthew 19:24: "It is easier for an anchor cable to go through an eye of a needle than for a rich person to come to God's kingdom."
-(Note: Original German: "Es ist leichter, daß ein Ankertau durch ein Nadelöhr gehe, denn daß ein Reicher ins Reich Gottes komme.")

 In modern times, the scripture has been used as a counterargument to the prosperity gospel, the belief that accruing wealth is a virtue favored by God.

-Gate
+Proposed alternative readings

 The "Eye of the Needle" has been claimed to be a gate in Jerusalem, which opened after the main gate was closed at night.
-A camel could not pass through the smaller gate unless it was stooped and had its baggage removed.
-The story has been put forth since at least the 11th century and possibly as far back as the 9th century.
-However, there is no widely accepted evidence for the existence of such a gate.
+A camel could not pass through the smaller gate unless it was stooped and had its baggage removed – thus making it difficult, but not impossible, for a camel to "pass through the Eye of the Needle", and by analogy difficult, but not impossible, for a rich man to enter the kingdom of heaven.
+This alternative reading has been put forth since at least the 11th century and possibly as far back as the 9th century.
+However, there is no evidence for the existence of such a gate.

-Phoenician letter theory

-A recent study notes that "camel" and "eye of the needle" are two letters in the Phoenician alphabet, and proposes that the Gospel saying may originally have been understood as a wordplay on such Phoenician letter names rather than of an animal or a rope.
-This interpretation by etymologist Max Freedom Pollard is supported by the fact that Jesus visited Lebanon multiple times in the New Testament, would likely have been familiar with the Phoenician alphabet, and the letter "camel" is able to be turned into an "eye of a needle" with a single stroke.
+Cyril of Alexandria (fragment 219) claimed that "camel" was a Greek scribal error – that κάμηλος was written in place of κάμιλος.
+Arthur Schopenhauer, in The World as Will and Representation, Volume 1, § 68, follows this reading when he translates the Greek word as Ankertau "anchor cable" rather than as "camel".
+George Lamsa, in his 1933 translation of the Bible into English from the Syriac, did the same.
+However, the evidence does not support this hypothesis, and in fact militates strongly against it (for example, the similar proverbs quoted above involving elephants, which are not homonymous with any form of cable).